Drug policy: Regulatory levers

+For each of the 26 variables, the instruments is already in use today, at least for some substances.

 International drug control treaties

 Article 44 of the 1961 Single Convention terminated a number of previous drug-control treaties.

 History

 The first international treaty to control a psychoactive substance was adopted at the Brussels Conference in 1890 in the context of the regulations against slave trade, and concerned alcoholic beverages.
 It was followed by the final act of the Shanghai Opium Commission of 1909 which attempted to settle peace and arrange the trade in opium, after the Opium Wars in the 19th Century.

 In 1912 at the First International Opium Convention held in the Hague, the multilateral International Opium Convention was adopted; it ultimately got incorporated into the Treaty of Versailles in 1919.
 A number of international treaties related to drugs followed in subsequent decades: the 1925 Agreement concerning the Manufacture of, Internal Trade in and Use of Prepared Opium (which introduced some restrictions—but no total prohibition—on the export of "Indian hemp" pure extracts), the 1931 Convention for Limiting the Manufacture and Regulating the Distribution of Narcotic Drugs and Agreement for the Control of Opium Smoking in the Far East, the 1936 Convention for the Suppression of the Illicit Traffic in Dangerous Drugs, among others.
 After World War II, a series of Protocols signed at Lake Success brought into the mandate of the newly created United Nations these pre-war treaties which had been handled by the League of Nations and the Office international d'hygiène publique.

 In 1961 the nine previous drug-control treaties in force were superseded by the 1961 Single Convention, which rationalized global control on drug trading and use.
 Countries commit to "protecting the health and welfare of [hu]mankind" and to combat substance abuse and addiction.
 The treaty is not a self-enforcing agreement: countries have to pass their own legislation aligned with the framework of the Convention.
 The 1961 Convention was supplemented by the 1971 Convention and the 1988 Convention, forming the three international drug control treaties upon which other legal instruments rely.
 Their implementation has been led by the United States, in particular after the Nixon administration's declaration of "war on drugs" in 1971, and the creation of the Drug Enforcement Administration (DEA) as a U.S. federal law enforcement agency in 1973.

 Since the early 2000s the European Union (EU) has developed several comprehensive and multidisciplinary strategies as part of its drug policy to prevent the diffusion of recreational drug use and abuse among the European population and raise public awareness on the adverse effects of drugs among all member states of the European Union, as well as conjoined efforts with European law enforcement agencies, such as Europol and EMCDDA, to counter organized crime and illegal drug trade in Europe.